-Thomas M. Krummel, M.D. has served in leadership positions in many of the important surgical societies, including the American College of Surgeons, the American Surgical Association, the American Board of Surgery, the American Board of Plastic Surgery, and was the President of the American Pediatric Surgical Association for 2013-2014.
-He has mentored over 200 students, residents, and post docs during their research training.
+For over 35 years, Dr. Thomas Krummel has served roles as surgeon, innovator, medtech pioneer, educator, mentor and leader.
+He has served in numerous leadership positions in many of the important surgical societies including the American College of Surgeons (ACS), the American Surgical Association (ASA), the American Board of Surgery (ABS), the American Board of Plastic Surgery, and was the President of the American Pediatric Surgical Association (APSA) for 2013-2014.

 Dr. Krummel has lectured throughout the world, is author or co-author of over 300 publications, chapters, abstracts and books and he has mentored over 300 students, residents and post doctoral students.Over the last 20 years, Dr. Krummel has been a pioneer in the application of information technology to simulation-based surgical training and surgical robotics.
 For his work in this area and in surgical robotics, he has received two ComputerWorld Smithsonian Awards.